infotexture/dita-bootstrap/README.md

      --args.ftr=path/to/your-footer.xml
 ```

-The plug-in also includes a sample [footer file][4].

 ### Sidebar menu

-The plug-in extends the standard `--nav-toc` parameter to add styled list groups for the sidebar.
+The plug-in extends the standard HTML5 table of contents (ToC) [navigation parameter][6] `--nav-toc` to add styled list groups to the sidebar.

 Five styles now are supported:

 - `full` - Unstyled full TOC - same as HTML5 Plugin (default)
 - `partial` - Unstyled partial TOC that shows the current topic - same as HTML5 Plugin